 This was an interesting experience...I'd never been before but I've heard it mentioned a lot.
 The museum has a distinctive shape—a spiral; you start at the top and walk down.

 The art was very abstract, very statement-y.
 A lot of it had pretty dark themes, grotesque in the way that sticks with you and makes you stare at it.

 I have a love-hate relationship with modern art.
-70% of the reason I go to modern art museum is to enjoy the art, and 30% is to laugh at the kinds of people who go there.
-It's the thing with pretentiousness.
+70% of the reason I go to modern art museums is to enjoy the art, and 30% is to laugh at the kinds of people who go there.
+It's that thing with pretentiousness.
 Sometimes you look at paintings and think "I could do that."
 Sometimes you see someone rolling around on the floor in a black sack.

 But sometimes you're standing in front of a Van Gogh looking at the swirling brushstrokes that were painted 200 hundred years ago, and everything just kind of slows and you have to stop and appreciate it.